 The recovery efficiency of the modified extraction method used for lagoon sludge was estimated by inoculating 1 g DS of sludge from WWTP B (15% DS) with 2.15 × 105 oocysts.
 The recovery efficiency was expressed as the percentage of oocysts obtained by the modified method compared with the original inoculum.
 The limit of detection was estimated as the minimum countable number of oocysts and was equivalent to approximately 43 oocysts/g DS.

-Isolation of C. parvum oocysts (total, viable and non-viable) from sludge by IMS
+C. parvum oocysts (total, viable and non-viable) from sludge by IMS

 Preliminary experiments in which oocysts were seeded into PBS indicated the recovery efficiency of oocysts of C. parvum from PBS under controlled conditions on average was 65.0% ± 4.0%.
 In contrast, the recovery rate, defined as the total numbers of oocysts (viable plus non-viable) present in sludge at each time point during the simulation experiments relative to the initial controlled inoculum size, varied from 10% to 49%.
 This recovery rate accounted for loss of oocysts during treatment as well as recovery efficiency.
 However, smaller recovery rates were generally observed for drier sludge samples compared to samples with higher water contents (Figure 3).
 Thus, the overall mean recovery rate from wet samples (3% to 13% DS) was 32.5% ± 13.3%, and the average value from drier sludge (DS content 26% to 77%) was equivalent to 17.3% ± 9.7%.
 Differences in oocyst recovery rates observed between the simulation experiments may be due to the variation in properties of the collected digested sludge samples.